Star Ocean: Games

-Star Ocean: Anamnesis is a role-playing game featuring three-dimensional characters and environments.
-Players take part in real-time battles against enemies that support up to four players.
-It was released in Japan on December 7, 2016 for Android and iOS devices.
+Star Ocean: Anamnesis is a free-to-play role-playing game featuring three-dimensional characters and environments.
+Players could participate in real-time battles against enemies that supported up to four players.
+It was released in Japan on December 7, 2016, and later worldwide in July 2018 for Android and iOS devices.
+Both the global and Japanese versions were terminated in 2019 and 2021, respectively.

-Star Ocean: The Divine Force is set to be released for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and PC via Steam in 2022.
-The game will feature two protagonists and a story that changes based on player's choices.
-Akira Yasuda, also known as Akiman, returns as character designer from Integrity and Faithlessness and Anamnesis.
+Star Ocean: The Divine Force was released for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and PC via Steam on October 27, 2022.
+The game features two protagonists and a story that changes based on player's choices.
+Akira Yasuda, also known as Akiman, returned as character designer from Integrity and Faithlessness and Anamnesis.

 North American releases

 Of the seven games in the series, six have been released outside Japan.
 Star Ocean: The Second Story was the first game to be published in the USA, by Sony Computer Entertainment America.

 With the PlayStation 2's installment, Star Ocean: Till the End of Time, Square Enix hoped to attract more gamers, especially in the United States, where the franchise has not been very popular.
-The Director's Cut 2 Disc version of Star Ocean: Till the End of Time has been released in North America, with more playable characters, more games and additional storyline tangents.
+The Director's Cut 2-disc version of Star Ocean: Till the End of Time has been released in North America, with more playable characters, more games and additional storyline tangents.
 As of July 2005, Star Ocean: Till the End of Time is a part of Sony's Greatest Hits line, indicating that the game had done reasonably well in North America.

 In 2008, Square Enix released an enhanced remake of the original Star Ocean title for the PlayStation Portable called Star Ocean: First Departure.
 This was followed in 2009 by an enhanced port of Star Ocean: The Second Story for the PlayStation Portable called Star Ocean: Second Evolution.

 Star Ocean: The Last Hope was released in North America within one week of its Japanese release on Xbox 360.
 An enhanced version called Star Ocean: The Last Hope International edition was later released as a PS3 exclusive worldwide in the first quarter of 2010.
 This port included the Japanese audio, new character portraits, as well as a few other new features exclusive to that version.
-Star Ocean: The Last Hope is also available on Steam as 4K & Full HD Remaster.
+Star Ocean: The Last Hope is also available on Steam as 4K & Full HD remaster.

 Star Ocean: Blue Sphere remains the only game in the series not released outside Japan in any form.